Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.3 =
+Navigation Widget, Calendar widget, bug fixes and new code for navigating in chapters/all.
+New options for setting the thumbnail size for various locations that use thumbnails

 = 1.0.2 =
 Added Sidebar generators for no matter what theme you use.
 Added the Navigation Widget, which replaces the default navigation, it shares the same skinning as ComicPress and will often times be able to use the navstyle from ComicPress.